On global minimizers for a mass constrained problem: Introduction

+Following \cite{DST21}, we note that any critical point $u$ of $J_{\mu}$ is also a critical point of $I$ restricted to $S_m$ (where $m$ is the mass of $u$) and conversely, any constrained critical point $u \in S_m$ of $I$ is also a critical point of $J_{\mu}$ (where $\mu$ is the Lagrange multiplier of $u$).
+One may thus wonder if the notions of energy ground states and of least action solutions coincide, namely if a least action solution is an energy ground state and vice versa.
+It is now known, see for example \cite{CKS21,JL21,LRN20}, that under the assumptions $(\hyperlink{f1}{f1}) - (\hyperlink{f3}{f3})$ there may exist least action solutions which are not energy ground states.
+Remains, however, the possibility that any energy ground state is a least action solution.
+This issue can make precise by stating the following problem.

-{\bf Open Problem:} We know that a ground state energy minimizer $v \in S_m$ is a nontrivial solution to \eqref{eq:Q_mu}, where $\mu = \mu(v) > 0$ is the associated Lagrange multiplier.
+{\bf Problem:} We know that a ground state energy minimizer $v \in S_m$ is a nontrivial solution to \eqref{eq:Q_mu}, where $\mu = \mu(v) > 0$ is the associated Lagrange multiplier.
 Is the minimizer $v \in S_m$ a least action solution to \eqref{eq:Q_mu}?
-In other words, does an energy ground state is necessarily a least action solution?

 For some odd $f \in C(\mathbb{R}, \mathbb{R})$ satisfying $(\hyperlink{f1}{f1}) - (\hyperlink{f3}{f3})$ it is known that there exists a unique positive solution to \eqref{eq:Q_mu} and that it is a least action solution, see for example \cite{CS20,KOPV17,LRN20}.
 Thus, in such situations, Theorem \ref{thm:properties} implies that any energy ground state is a least action solution.
-However, apart in some particular cases of this type where some uniqueness property was used, the Open Problem remained unsolved until recently.
-In 2020 a positive answer was given in \cite{FJMM20} for a related problem of biharmonic type with a power nonlinearity, see \cite[Proposition 3.9 and Theorem 1.3]{FJMM20}.
-Also, very recently in [10], the authors answered positively the Open Problem for nonlinearities modeled on $f(t)= |t|^{p-2}t$, $p \in (2, 2^*)$ which allow to benefit from a Nehari manifold in the sense given in \cite{SW10}, see \cite[Theorem 1.3]{DST21} for more details.
+However, apart in some particular cases of this type where some uniqueness property was used, the Problem remained undecided until recently.
+A positive answer was given in \cite{FJMM20} for a related minimization problem associated to a biharmonic equation with a power nonlinearity, see \cite[Proposition 3.9 and Theorem 1.3]{FJMM20}.
+Also, very recently in \cite{DST21}, the authors answered positively the Problem assuming essentially that the function $t \mapsto f(t)/t$ is nondecreasing on $(0, \infty)$ which allows to benefit from a Nehari manifold in the sense given in \cite{SW10}, see \cite[Theorem 1.3]{DST21} for more details.
 Note that the results of \cite{DST21} also hold when the analog of problem \eqref{eq:Q_mu} is set on an arbitrary domain $\Omega \subset \mathbb{R}^N$.
-Finally, we mention \cite{I21} in which the Open Problem was claimed to be solved for a nonlinearity which is a sum of two powers.
+Finally, we mention \cite{I21} in which the Problem was positively answered for a nonlinearity which is a sum of two powers.

 Our result in that direction covers all the previous particular cases, at least when the associated equations are set on all the space $\mathbb{R}^N$.

 \begin{theorem} Assume that $N \geq 1$, $f \in C(\mathbb{R}, \mathbb{R})$ satisfies $(\hyperlink{f1}{f1}) - (\hyperlink{f3}{f3})$, and in addition $f$ is locally Lipschitz continuous when $N = 1$.
 Let $m \succeq_f m^*$ and denote by $\mu(v)$ the Lagrange multiplier corresponding to an arbitrary minimizer $v \in S_m$ of \eqref{eq:Inf_m}, where $m^* \geq 0$ is the number given by Theorem \ref{thm:minimizers}.
 Then the following statements hold. \begin{itemize} \item[$(i)$] Any minimizer $v \in S_m$ of \eqref{eq:Inf_m} is a least action solution of \eqref{eq:Q_mu} with $\mu = \mu(v) > 0$.
 In particular,